panditsomnath10016git/Computational-Phyics-with-Python/README.md

 # Computational-Phyics-with-Python
-From beginner to intemediate level programs which I have done as an undergraduate physics student.
+From beginner to intemediate level programs which I have done as an BSc and MSc physics student.